 The flight to Hawaii is long, but it’s worth it once you arrive!

 Ultimately, choosing a flight with or without a layover is up to you.
 So weigh the pros and cons before making a decision.

 Nothing is easy about flying to Hawaii, but there are a few tips on surviving a long flight to Hawaii that will undoubtedly help.

-Keep reading to find out how to survive the flight and how to fight jet lag in Hawaii.
+Keep reading for tips on how to survive the flight to Hawaii and how to fight jet lag in Hawaii.

 1. Buy tickets early

 The earlier you purchase tickets, the better chance you will choose a good seat.

 Waiting until the seats are the least expensive isn’t always the best option because only the “undesirable” seats will be available at that point.